About the University of Vermont’s Transportation Research Center (TRC)

-Vermont’s Transportation Research Center (TRC) is a hub for innovative and interdisciplinary research, education, and outreach on sustainable transportation system solutions.
-The TRC focuses on transportation planning as it relates to resilience, energy, and health.
+The UVM Transportation Research Center (TRC) is a hub for innovative and interdisciplinary research, education, and outreach on sustainable transportation system solutions.
+The TRC Mission is to advance more sustainable and resilient transportation systems in Vermont and beyond by conducting data-driven research, managing innovative outreach programs, and supporting UVM student education.

-Since our founding in 2006, the TRC has:
+Since its founding in 2006, the TRC has:

-- Attracted over $7.4 million to UVM in new external grants;
+- Attracted millions of dollars of funding to UVM in new external grants;

 - Launched a significant transportation workforce development initiative.

 The TRC began as a National University Transportation Center (UTC), funded by the U.S. Department of Transportation, and currently is a team member on another UTC, the National Center for Sustainable Transportation.
 It hosts the Vermont Clean Cities Coalition, funded by the U.S. Department of Energy, the Vermont Department of Public Service, and the Northeastern Transportation Workforce Center, one of five FHWA funded centers around the country.
-The TRC manages the New England Transportation Consortium (NETC) for the six New England state DOTs and the Vermont Transportation Research Collaborative for the Vermont Agency of Transportation.
+The TRC managed the New England Transportation Consortium (NETC) for the six New England state DOTs from 2011 -2018 and the Vermont Transportation Research Collaborative for the Vermont Agency of Transportation.
+As of 2015 the TRC has been aligned with the College of Engineering and Mathematical Sciences and is a research center under the College.

 About the Center for Advanced Infrastructure and Transportation